rsdoiel/antenna/archives/2025/planet_2025.31.md

 date: 2025-08-10, from: RTÉ News

-Thousands of people are attending the Tullamore Show, the biggest one-day agricultural event in the country, with the role of young farmers in the spotlight as Macra joins the Sustainable Livestock Village for the first time.
+Thousands of people have turned out at the Tullamore Show today, the biggest one-day agricultural event in the country, with the role of young farmers in the spotlight as Macra joins the Sustainable Livestock Village for the first time.

 <br>